 hits.
 Genes that overlap this gene will be partially shown.

-The SyMAP Query interface has been greatly expanded in v4.0.
 This interface has two basic

 A. Locate homologous (or paralogous) regions based on annotation and location

 B. Create putative gene families spanning multiple species, and apply family-based filters

 Some sample queries which are possible through the interface:

 • Find un-annotated regions on one genome which are homologous to regions on another genome